Home > Food / Hydration

 Long a holdout to the niceties of an insulated bottle, GearJunkie Senior Editor Nick Belcaster finally came around to the wonders of insulated water bottles after being gifted a Hydro Flask.
 It turns out that having ice-cold water hours after leaving the house is worth it.

 When you work and play in extreme environments, the benefits of keeping hot water hot and cold water cold start to click.
 Contributor Katie Griffith originally sought an insulated bottle so she could sip on a liter of hot chocolate during an ice climbing trip.
-Now she packs her Hydro Flask every day for work as a rock climbing guide in Joshua Tree and savors each gulp of cold water in the desert heat.
+Now, she packs her Hydro Flask every day for work as a rock climbing guide in Joshua Tree.
+She especially savors each gulp of cold water in the desert heat.ย Meg Carney, gear guru, biker, hiker, and all-around outdoor lover, took over this guide in 2024 by adding a few new products and fine-tuning the overall selection.

-Many in the GearJunkie offices enjoy bringing an insulated bottle to work, and we tapped into this collective knowledge to assemble our list of bottles.
+Many in the GearJunkie offices enjoy bringing an insulated bottle to work.
+So, we tapped into this collective knowledge to assemble our list of bottles.
 We then put them through the wringer and pulled together the best of the best insulated bottles you see here.

-We started our foray into the world of insulated water bottles in 2021 with a slate of 14 bottles, aiming to cut through the noise and distill down a huge market into a handful of the best insulated water bottles available.
-In order to test our slate of insulated bottles, we subjected them to common-place use, such as on hot day hikes, bike commuting, or airline travel.
-We paid close attention to how long each bottle held onto chilled water as well as important issues such as leaking or denting.
+We started our foray into the world of insulated water bottles in 2021, aiming to cut through the noise and distill down a huge market into a handful of the best insulated water bottles available.
+To test our slate of insulated bottles, we subjected them to common-place use, such as hot-day hikes, bike commuting, or airline travel.
+We paid close attention to how long each bottle held onto chilled water and to important issues such as leaking or denting.

 Hydro Flask Standard Mouth Bottle in Action